-- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent; and - Complied with the code and its application to the accounts of the Police and Crime Commissioner. - Kept proper accounting records which are up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent, including assessments of going concern; and - Complied with the code and its application to the accounts of the Police and Crime Commissioner. - Kept proper accounting records which are up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.

-I approve the Statement of Accounts for the year ended 31 March 2021
+I approve the Statements of Accounts of the PCC for Surrey and the Group for the year ended 31 March 2022

-Lisa Townsend Police and Crime Commissioner for Surrey Dated:
+Lisa Townsend Police and Crime Commissioner Dated:

-I certify that the Draft Statement of Accounts gives a true and fair view of the financial position of the PCC for Surrey and the Group at the accounting date and of the income and expenditure for the year ended 31 March 2021.
-These are unaudited accounts and may therefore change
+I certify that the Draft Statement of Accounts gives a true and fair view of the financial position of the PCC for Surrey and the Group at the accounting date and of the income and expenditure for the year ended 31 March 2022.

-.
-92. S. Meron
+JL.
+D. Meron

-Kelvin Menon FCPFA Chief Finance Officer Dated: 27 July 2021 Annual Governance Statement
+Kelvin Menon FCPFA Chief Finance Officer Dated: 29 July 2022 Annual Governance Statement

-Surrey Police Police and Crime Commissioner's Annual Governance Statement 2020-21
+Surrey Police Police and Crime Commissioner's Annual Governance Statement 2021-22